 Yes.
-The concept of legal professional privilege is "a fundamental human right, long established in the common law,"[1] "fundamental to the administration of justice"[2] and "jealously guarded by the common law."[3]
-Legal professional privilege over documents can be waived by the person entitled to it and can be overridden by statute, but it is otherwise absolute unless the document concerned was prepared for, or in connection with, an iniquitous purpose (e.g., in the furtherance of fraud or a crime).
+The concept of legal professional privilege is "a fundamental human right, long established in the common law,"1 "fundamental to the administration of justice"2 and "jealously guarded by the common law."3 Legal professional privilege over documents can be waived by the person entitled to it and can be overridden by statute, but it is otherwise absolute unless the document concerned was prepared for, or in connection with, an iniquitous purpose (e.g., in the furtherance of fraud or a crime).

 If a document is covered by legal professional privilege, it entitles the party claiming privilege to withhold production from those seeking to inspect it.
 That is so even where the party seeking inspection is a governmental or regulatory body.
 If the assertion of legal professional privilege is challenged, the onus is on the party claiming privilege to establish it.

 When assessing whether a claim to legal professional privilege exists in respect of specific documents, it should be noted that an email and attachment are not treated as "one communication."
-Following the Court of Appeal in Sports Direct International Plc v.
-The Financial Reporting Council [2020] EWCA Civ 177, an email and its attachment need to be considered separately for the purposes of privilege.
-It is quite possible for a legally privileged email to attach a non-privileged attachment.
-Merely attaching a document to a legally privileged email does not automatically make the document privileged.
+In Sports Direct International Plc v.
+The Financial Reporting Council [2020] EWCA Civ 177, the Court of Appeal confirmed that an email and its attachment need to be considered separately for the purposes of privilege.
+It is possible for a legally privileged email to contain a non-privileged attachment.
+Merely attaching a document to a legally privileged email does not make the document privileged.
+However, the collation of select documents for the purpose of instructing counsel in the context of litigation may be privileged, as the specific selection of documents could give a clue as to the advice being given.

 The different types of legal professional privilege

-Legal advice privilege covers confidential communications between lawyers (acting in their professional capacity) and clients for the dominant purpose of giving or obtaining legal advice.[4]
-It does not matter whether the advice sought relates to contentious or non-contentious matters, though if the communication focuses on commercial (as opposed to legal) matters that is unlikely to satisfy the dominant purpose requirement.
-Legal advice privilege attaches to all material forming part of the continuum of lawyer/client communications even if those documents do not expressly seek or convey legal advice provided that they are part of a necessary exchange of information of which the object is the giving of legal advice as and when appropriate.
+Legal advice privilege covers confidential communications between lawyers (acting in their professional capacity) and clients for the dominant purpose of giving or obtaining legal advice.4 It does not matter whether the advice sought relates to contentious or noncontentious matters, though if the communication focuses on commercial (as opposed to legal) matters, it is unlikely to satisfy the dominant purpose requirement.
+Legal advice privilege applies to all material forming part of the continuum of lawyer-client communications even if those documents do not expressly seek or convey legal advice, provided that they are part of a necessary exchange of information of which the object is giving legal advice as and when appropriate.
+Legal advice privilege also extends to what should "prudently and sensibly be done in the relevant legal context."5

 "Put shortly, litigation privilege protects the assembly and content of evidence for the purpose of the litigation and thus focuses on the purpose for which the documentation has been obtained or assembled; whereas legal advice privilege applies only to the confidential communications between a party and his legal advisers for the purposes of enabling that party to obtain informed and professional legal advice, and thus is confined to confidential communications within that relationship and for the purpose of its fulfilment."